Universal Credit: Criticism

 Universal Credit has been and is subject to many criticisms.
 Louise Casey fears recipients could become homeless and destitute.
 According to official figures 24% of new claimants wait over 6 weeks for full payment and many get behind with their rent.
 Research by Southwark Council suggests that rent arrears continue when tenants have been on Universal Credit a long time.

-A DWP report, released in February 2022, (after months of delays and Conservative government attempts to dilute findings) admitted 'major unmet needs' amongst disabled claimants.
+A DWP report, released in February 2022, (after months of delays and Conservative government attempts to dilute findings) admitted "major unmet needs" amongst disabled claimants.

 Disabled claimants are often forced to use Personal Independence Payment (theoretically for mitigating costs of disability and available to both in and out of work disabled people) to cover cost of daily life as Income Replacement benefits are generally inadequate.

-Whilst carers (those providing 35hrs a week) can claim Carers Allowance (April 2022 rate £69.70) this is then deducted from UC award, despite mps acknowledging carer's face londer period on benefits and therefore higher basic costs.
-Claiming carers allowance can also reduce the benefit amount of the person they're caring for.
-Without the poorly financed/ unpaid labour of the carers many disabled people would not manage and the social services would not be able to provide alternative support.
-In 2020 it was reported 26% of adult population were providing care to individuals.

 Twelve Tory MPs including Heidi Allen wished the rollout delayed.
 Local Authorities and recipients of Universal Credit feared claimants will become homeless in large numbers.
 Gordon Brown maintains, "Surely the greatest burning injustice of all is children having to go to school ill-clad and hungry.
 It is the poverty of the innocent – of children too young to know they are not to blame.
 But the Conservative government lit the torch of this burning injustice and they continue to fan the flames with their £3bn of cuts.
 A return to poll tax-style chaos in a summer of discontent lies ahead."

 Stephen Bush in The New Statesman maintained that the group currently (October 2017) in receipt of Universal Credit was unrepresentative, consisting mainly of men under 30 who were more likely to find work as they did not have to juggle work obligations with dependent needs.
 He also argued that men under 30 were also more likely to be living with parents so delays in payments affected them less.
 Bush believed that when Universal Credit is extended to older claimants and women with dependents, fewer would get back to work easily and there would be more hardship.